cincanproject/cincan-command/README.md

 ```
 export PATH=$PATH:$HOME/.local/bin
 ```
-Or to add permanently, by appending it into `~/.bashrc`  file with your favorite text editor.
+To add it permanently,  append it into `~/.bashrc`  file with your favorite text editor.
 Note that this can depend on what kind of shell you are using.

 To activate changes:
 ```